redrocket-ctf/redrocket_blog/_posts/2020-04-29-plaidctf-sidhe.md

+---
+layout: post
+category: Crypto
+title: PlaidCTF 2020 - sidhe
+tags:
+    - rg
+---

 # SIDHE

-sidhe was a post-quatum crypto task of this year's PlaidCTF.
+Sidhe was a post-quatum crypto task of this year's PlaidCTF.

 ## The Vulnerable Server
 We're given network access to a server and it's source code: